-Wash and scrub the skin of a small sweet potato thoroughly, then pierce the sweet potato with a fork a few times.
+Wash and scrub the skin of a small sweet potato thoroughly [240 grams in raw weight], then pierce the sweet potato with a fork a few times.
 Cook it in the microwave in a covered dish for 3 minutes.
 Let it cool, before peeling off the skin and cutting the sweet potato into rough chunks.
-Put this into the food processor.
+Put this into a large food processor bowl.

-Add into the food processor bowl the black beans, chopped kale, flax egg, paprika, oregano, fresh minced garlic or garlic powder, diced onions and black pepper.
+Add into this food processor bowl the remainder of the ingredients (except the bread crumbs): chopped kale, flax egg, paprika, oregano, Cajun spice seasoning, salt and ground black pepper.
 Pulse a few times, stopping to scrap down the sides of the food processor, until the mixture thickens and can be molded.
-Don't worry if the mixture is looking a little dry - it will still mold together nicely.
+Taste and adjust the seasonings as desired.

-Heat the olive oil in a heavy, well-seasoned skillet over medium heat.
+Heat additional olive oil in a heavy, well-seasoned skillet over medium heat.
 When the oil is hot, add the patties and cook on the first side for 5 minutes.
-Turn over carefully and cook 3-4 minutes longer, until browned.
+Turn over carefully and cook another 3-4 minutes longer, or until browned on both sides.

 Choose unsalted or low sodium canned black beans if you can, or cook up your own black beans to use in this recipe.
 If the commercial breadcrumbs and canned beans used in this recipe already have salt on their ingredient lists, you may not need to add as much additional salt into this recipe.
 Taste the bean patty mixture and adjust the salt level as desired.